vxm/ppz/README.md

 # ppz
 Python Puzzle.

+This project creates a game, which can be played once the python script is executed and solves it at any stage.

-Have a look to the image added at root level and shown in my Wiki page.
+To understand the puzzle; have a look to the image added at root level and shown in my Wiki page.

 https://github.com/vxm/ppz/wiki